kserve/website/docs/modelserving/storage/azure/azure.md

-# Predict on a InferenceService with saved model on Azure
+# Deploy InferenceService with saved model on Azure

 ## Using Public Azure Blobs

 By default, KServe uses anonymous client to download artifacts.
 To point to an Azure Blob, specify StorageUri to point to an Azure Blob Storage with the format:
 ```https://{$STORAGE_ACCOUNT_NAME}.blob.core.windows.net/{$CONTAINER}/{$PATH}```

 e.g. https://modelstoreaccount.blob.core.windows.net/model-store/model.joblib